Custom loss functions

 end

-gradient! (generic function with 18 methods)
+evaluate! (generic function with 12 methods)

 Now, instead of specifying a SemFiniteDiff, we can use the normal Sem constructor: